Multiple business entities

 - Business entity assignment cannot take effect mid-billing period — changes apply at the start of the next billing cycle

-- Changing a business entity on a subscription is not available for immediate subscription changes
+- Changing the business entity on a subscription is not available for immediate subscription changes

-- Subscription-level entity assignment is not available for purchase calls made on Recurly Checkout
+- Subscription-level entity assignment is not available for purchase calls made through Recurly Checkout

 - Each country can only be added to a single entity's Subscriber Locations at a time